tleunen/babel-plugin-module-resolver/README.md

   ]
 }
 ```
-You ony have to update the plugin options to be like this:
+You only have to update the plugin options to be like this:
 ```json
 {
   "plugins": [